Concerns about volunteers

 - Email your written record to [email protected].

-If it is an emergency - and the child is at risk - inform the police or social services first, then the Safeguarding team.
+If it is an emergency - and a child or adult is at risk - inform the police or social services first, then the Safeguarding team.

 Who to ask for support